chenxun0618/NEU-Registrar/README.md

 The project is hosted on an Amazon Web Services EC2 instance using LAMP (Linux, Apache, MySQL, PHP) architecture.
 See the lib/ folder.

 The front-end is written in Angular1, and makes direct calls to the PHP.
+See the public/ folder.

 ## Testing